Fitterfly HealthTech Pvt Ltd Logo

 What’s The Best Time To Eat Sabudana If You Have Diabetes?

-If you still wish to include sabudana in your meals, avoid consuming it late at night, as digestion slows down during this time.
+If you must include sabudana in your meals, avoid consuming it late at night, as digestion slows down during this time.

 Here’s how you can make sabudana slightly more diabetes-friendly: